opensearch-project/project-website/_posts/2024-11-05-get-started-with-opensearch-2-18.md

 **Create and collaborate across teams with Workspace**

-OpenSearch 2.18 introduces Workspace, a multi-tenant environment designed to increase team collaboration.
+OpenSearch 2.18 introduces [Workspace](https://opensearch.org/docs/latest/dashboards/workspace/workspace/), a multi-tenant environment designed to increase team collaboration.
 We've received substantial community feedback on the value of tenant-level, "isolated" spaces for index patterns, dashboards, and saved objects in OpenSearch Dashboards.
 With this release, you can now manage collaboration with granular access controls, easily adding or removing collaborators to or from your workspace and controlling their permissions at the workspace level.
 As the creator of a workspace, you can assign role-based permissions: "read-only" for stakeholders who only need to access your workspace and view data visualizations; "read and write" for colleagues who need to create and update saved objects; and "admin" for co-owners who need full permissions to read, write, configure settings, or delete the workspace.
 Additionally, There are five workspace types, each tailored toward a different use case—Security Analytics, observability, search, essentials, and analytics—each with a different set of available features that provide a tailored experience.
+To learn how to access Workspace, visit the [documentation](https://opensearch.org/docs/latest/dashboards/workspace/workspace/#enabling-the-workspace-feature).